Mephisto5558/Teufelsbot/README.md

   <code>npm install</code><br><br>
   Next, you need to create a <code>env.json</code> file.
 If you are hosting you bot code public, so everyone can see it, make sure they can't see this file.
 You can also use a "env" collection in mongoDB.
-If you do this, you only need to set the mongoDB connection string to as
+If you do this, you only need to set the mongoDB connection string as
   <code>dbConnectionStr</code> to process.env.<br>
   The env file/collection needs to have all keys from the <code>env template.json</code> in order to work.<br>
   You do not need to set the dev stuff, this is for developement.<br><br>